-The fact that Activity is in the grey area is a little surprising since Activity is the construct that together with Call Behaviour Action (rake), again in the grey area, allows to structure complex activity diagrams, also if we suspect that in some cases Activity is considered but not precisely indicated with its proper name.
-See an example of Call Behaviour Action (rake) in Figure 9.
+The fact that Activity is in the grey area is a little surprising since Activity is the construct that, together with Call Behaviour Action (rake), allows to structure complex activity diagrams, also if we suspect that in some cases Activity is considered but not precisely indicated with its proper name.
+See an example of Call Behaviour Action (rake) in Fig. 7.